L-M0716/ScBridge/README.md

 ## Tasks

-Use `-t, --task` to specify the workflow target.
-ScBridge automatically executes all upstream stages required to produce the selected target.
+Use `-t, --task` to specify the workflow target. scHarbor automatically executes all upstream stages required to produce the selected target.

 | Task | Execution |